Top 10 Best Towns in Lake Como You Can’t Miss

 The town is pretty small, so you can see everything within half a day or so, but if you want to visit both villas, you’ll need a full day.
 There are also a couple of great swimming spots (with real sand), such as Lido di Bellagio, so it’s easy to while away a few days if you choose.

-Some of the other top attractions include the waterfront promenade, the streets around Salita Serbelloni and Salita Antonio Mella, and the 12th-century Basilica di San Giacomo church.
+Some of the other great things to do in Bellagio include visiting the waterfront promenade, the streets around Salita Serbelloni and Salita Antonio Mella, and the 12th-century Basilica di San Giacomo church.

 2. Varenna